Sam Sole: Notable investigations and awards

 He, Brümmer, and amaBhungane's Vinayak Bhardwaj won the 2013 Taco Kuiper Award for their investigation into state-sponsored upgrades at President Zuma's Nkandla residence.

 During the second term of Zuma's presidency, Sole and amaBhungane investigated state capture by the Gupta brothers and other Zuma allies.
 Notably, in 2017 Daily Maverick editor Branko Brkic recruited amaBhungane, and later News24, for a joint investigation of the so-called Gupta Leaks.
 Members of the three investigative units, including Sole, were the joint winners of several journalism awards for that investigation, including the 2017 Taco Kuiper Award, the 2017 Standard Bank Sikuvile Award for investigative journalism, and the 2019 Global Shining Light Award.
 Sole was also shortlisted separately for the 2017 Taco Kuiper Award for reporting with Susan Comrie on the involvement of McKinsey & Company in Gupta-linked public contracts.

 In later years Sole collaborated with a rotation of amaBhungane members.
 Sole and Comrie were the joint winners of the Vodacom Journalist of the Year Award in the finance and economics category in both 2020 and 2021.
 Sole, Dewald van Rensburg, and Micah Reddy won the 2022 Sanlam Award for Excellence in Financial Journalism in the business and companies category, and the same trio were the joint runners-up for the 2023 Taco Kuiper Award for their reporting on Zunaid Moti's business dealings.
-The Editors' Forum of Namibia awarded its 2023 Journalist of the Year Award in the environment category to Sole and The Namibian's Timo Shihepo, with whom Sole had investigated the oil exploration activities of ReconAfrica.
+The Editors' Forum of Namibia Journalism Awards awarded its 2023 Journalist of the Year Award in the environment category to Sole and The Namibian's Timo Shihepo, with whom Sole had investigated the oil exploration activities of ReconAfrica.